It was June, 1967 and I was eight years old.

 “Oh, he had Mexican food at his breakfast meeting this morning and you know what does to his stomach.
 We had to make three emergency bathroom stops on the way to San Antonio before we decided to just turn around and come back home”.

 Just then, I heard the bathroom fan power up.
 Uh-oh.
-Either he was firing up the hibachi or whatever business he had in there, was serious.
+Whatever was happening in there, was serious.

 I sat at the table with my mom as she sorted through the mail.
 I tried to figure out what to do.
 Fran was trapped in that cramped clothes hamper in a hot, tiny bathroom with my father, apparently in full intestinal distress.